superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 ![new users per signup date](../assets/use_cases/user_acquisition_analytics/new_users-signup_date.png)

-[observations] First, the distribution confirms that our second campaign (December) works much better than the first (August).
-Second, the jump in signups at 2023-12-21 is due to the second campaign (our data is exclusively campaign-related).
-To analyze the two campaigns, we need two periods: a first period of 65 days and a second of 185 days seems appropriate.
+This distribution confirms that our second campaign (December) works much better than the first (August).
+The jump in signups at 2023-12-21 coincides with our second campaign, and our data is exclusively users who signed up by clicking on campaign ad_creatives.
+To get more insights from our user acquisition analysis, we need two periods that fit our distribution.
+A first period of 65 days and a second of 185 days seem appropriate.

 Of our 8k users, roughly 2k subscribed in the first campaign period (65 days), and 6k in the second.
-Since we already know which ad_creatives users clicked on to go sign up (2855 on old campaign ads, 5145 on new campaign ads), we know that some of the roughly 6k users who signed up after the second (December) campaign started, clicked on old (August) campaign ads that occurred *after* the new campaign ad began, possibly after seeing the new campaign ads.
+Since we already know which ad_creatives users clicked on to go sign up (2855 on old campaign ads, 5145 on new campaign ads), we know that some of the roughly 6k users who signed up after the second (December) campaign started clicked on old (August) campaign ads *after* the new campaign ad began (possibly after seeing the new campaign ads).
 [We'll see how this breaks out below.]

-so far.. we know that:
+So far, we know that:

 - many more users signed up in response to the influencer-backed ad creatives (second campaign) than the first campaign
-- the vast majority of users are low activity, and more recent subscribers
+- which specific ad creatives generated the most user signups

-We don't know....
+- the vast majority of users have low to moderate activity

-- what kind of ad creatives have similar meanings and possibly outcomes as a result
+We don't know:

-- what kinds of users (in terms of activity level) responded to what kind of ad_creatives (in terms of semantic meaning)
+- which ad creatives resulted in low vs medium vs high activity users?

 We can use embedding and Superlinked spaces to help reveal answers to our remaining questions..